Big Buck Hunter

 Big Buck Hunter is a game hunting video game developed by Play Mechanix.
 Primarily developed for arcades, the goal of the game is to shoot moving bucks or male animals without shooting a doe or female animal.

-The initial series of games released from 2000 to 2005 by Incredible Technologies operated on a single gun platform and allowed four players to compete round robin style through various treks and bonus stages.
+The initial series of games released from 2000 to 2005 by Incredible Technologies, operated on a single gun platform and allowed four players to compete in a round-robin style through various treks and bonus stages.
 Games beginning with Big Buck Hunter Pro, released in 2006 by Raw Thrills, introduced a two-gun platform, allowing head-to-head competition in addition to a variety of new animals and critters to hunt.

 Gameplay

 Inspired by Duck Hunt, the game's goal is to shoot the male animals as they run across the screen.
 The round ends after a period of time when all the male animals are killed or if some get away.
 If a player shoots a female animal, they are out.
 Each scene will begin with a couple of animals walking without any suspicions.
 After a first shot is done, the animals will begin running and the hunt starts.
 Big Buck Hunter is separated in five screens, also known as "treks".
 A hunting sessions concludes in a bonus round.
 The players can either participate solo or one on one by using two plastic rifles.
 How much points will be earned depends on certain factors like distance, weight and accuracy.
 There are different states to choose from with a variety of animals, like antelope or moose.
 The hunting can be done in different conditions varying from fog to snow, with overall 16 bonus rounds.
 All of the Big Buck HD machines are networked so they can track the players' rankings through online leaderboards.
 Big Buck HD was the first edition to integrate Facebook and Twitter, which allows players to share and compare scores and awards via social networks.